forkkit/glamplify/README.md

 func requestHandler(w http.ResponseWriter, r *http.Request) {

+    payload, err := jwt.PayloadFromRequest(r)
-    cfg := log.Config{
+    transactionFields := log.TransactionFields{
-		TraceId: "abc", 		// Get TraceID from context or from wherever you have it stored User : "user1",			// Get User from context or from wherever you have it stored
+       TraceID:             xray.TraceID(r.Context()), // Get from context or from wherever you have it stored
+       UserAggregateID:     payload.EffectiveUser, 	// Get from context or from wherever you have it stored
-		Customer: "cust1",		// Get Customer from context or from wherever you have it stored }
+       CustomerAggregateID: payload.Customer,      	// Get from context or from wherever you have it stored }
-	logger := log.New(cfg)
+    logger := log.New(transactionFields)

     // Do things